weyh/auto-tinder/README.md

 ## Project structure

-### Image preprocessor
+### Image classifier

-Folder: `py-img-pre-proc`
+Folder: `py-img-classification`

+Requirements: [py-img-classification/requirements.md](py-img-classification/requirements.md)

-The goal of this script is to copy the training and validation data to the right place while compressing it.
+`data_preprocessor.py` is responsible for copying the training and validation data to the right place while compressing it.
 In the input folder it expects files that are made by the android app.
 So the file name should start with "ok" or "x" and match `(ok|x)_[0-9]+.(jpg|png)` pattern.
 These files can also be in a zip just to group them.

-The output folder is the folder where the image classifier pytorch script expects them, so `py-img-classification/cache/data`.
-There it will create "train", "val" and inside of them "ok" "x" folders.
+The output folder is the folder where the image classifier pytorch script expects them, so `cache/data`.

-### Image classifier

-Folder: `py-img-classification`

-Requirements: [py-img-classification/requirements.md](py-img-classification/requirements.md)
+There it will create "train", "val" and "eva" and inside "ok" "x" folders.

-The `train.py` file is responsible for training the pytorch model.
+`train.py` is responsible for training the pytorch model.
 It will output a `.pt` file.
 It expects the images to be in `cache/data` folder.
 (I just kind of went with the model params that worked for me.)

 `predict_server.py` is a simple TCP server that does the prediction for the android app, because I was unable to get the andorid tflite interpreter to put out sane results.
 (I haven't tried it with pytorch yet.)
 So we need to run this on something, like a pi 🙂.